When does switching business credit card issuers make sense?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Having more than one credit card with the same issuer has some advantages.
+Having more than one business credit card with the same issuer has some advantages for business owners.
 Account management is easier when you can do everything in one banking system, and you can more easily transfer rewards and balances between accounts.
 But maybe the rewards and perks of another card seem more appealing to you than any of the cards your current card issuer offers.

-There are a couple reasons you might want to stick with your current card company.
-For one, you’re a known quantity, so you’re probably already getting card offers from that issuer.
-If you have a card from Capital One and paid your bills on time, for example, you’ve created a level of trust.
+There are a couple of reasons you might want to stick with your current card company.
+For one, you’re probably already getting card offers from that issuer.
+If you have a card from Capital One and have always paid your bills on time, for example, you’ve created a level of trust.
 Now the company may want to extend you another account — or make the account you have more appealing.

 Here are your options if you stay with the same issuer: